Did U.S. policies play a role in creating the communist threat? Retweet

 So what role did U.S. politicians play in these matters?

 U.S. intervention extended the war, providing time for the Bolshevik revolution to happen.
-Remember the points made in my previous article...
+Remember the points made in the previous article...

 - Nearly 1,000 days passed between the start of WW1 and U.S.entry on April 6, 1917